-To examine memory differences between 4- and 6-year-old children, we compared performance between the age groups on 1) recognition of old stimuli, 2) correct rejection of new stimuli, 3) d' (sensitivity index) and 4) recall of contextual details for items correctly recognized as old (i.e., the location where old items were originally encountered and the action associated with them) using one-way ANOVAs with Age Group as a between subjects factor.
-Results revealed that there was no difference between 4- and 6-year-old children's ability to recognize stimuli as old or to correctly reject new stimuli (including d'), but 4-year-old children recalled marginally fewer contextual details compared to 6-year-old children (see Table 1).
-This pattern of findings was identical in the subset of children who contributed useable MRI data.
+To examine memory differences between 4- and 6year-old children, we compared performance between the age groups on (a) recognition of old stimuli, (b) correct rejection of new stimuli, (c) d' (sensitivity index), and (d) recall of contextual details for items correctly recognized as old (i.e., the location where old items were originally encountered and the action associated with them) using one-way analyses of variance (ANOVAs) with age group as a between-subject factor.
+Results revealed that there was no difference between 4and 6-year-old children's ability to recognize stimuli as old or to correctly reject new stimuli (including d'), but 4-year-old children recalled marginally fewer contextual details compared to 6-year-old children (see Table 1).
+This pattern of findings was identical in the subset of children who contributed usable MRI data.